 We set a target.
 Let’s dedicate 500 MB of space to games on the smartphone, which means 10 awesome games of 50 MB or less.
-The games should be immensely replayable, so that you can fire up any one to pass some time.
-So if you need to free up storage space on your phone, maybe try replacing your games with these.
+The games should be immensely replayable, so that you can fire up anyone to pass some time.
+So if you need to free up storage space on your phone and your SD card is filled with apps already, maybe try replacing your games with these.

 It’s a bit like Tetris meets mathematics.
 In a 7×7 grid of squares, a ball falls from the top, inscribed with a number from one to seven.
 Your job is to form a chain of balls corresponding to the number.
 This will make the whole chain explode, breaking greyed-out blocks around them.
 Keep doing this as long as you can, before the whole screen fills up.

 There are three game modes, each with their own leaderboards.
 You’ll be shocked how high some of the experts score.
 My personal best is 850,000.
 Can you beat it?

 2. Zombie Smasher

 The immensely enjoyable Plants vs. Zombies 2 is too big to fit in this list.
 But you’ll be almost as entertained with Zombie Smasher, where you need to smash the zombies before they can get to you.

 It’s a simple game, but so enjoyable.
 When you see a zombie, tap on it to smash it into pieces.
 Be careful, though: you need to avoid the innocent humans fleeing from the undead.
 You will face new types of zombies as you advance through the levels, such as dog zombies who change direction, or miner zombies who dig underground to escape.
 You also have limited power-up tools to help in your quest, like bombs or electric fences.